george24601/notes/mgmt/product_mgmt.md

 It’s choosing a few key metrics to keep an eye on, spend less time tracking, and more time acting upon the found data.

-Monthly recurring revenue (MRR)
-These metrics measure a product’s total revenue in one month
+Monthly recurring revenue (MRR): These metrics measure a product’s total revenue in one month

 Average revenue per user (ARPU) allows you to count the revenue generated per user monthly or annually.